 We have always made jams using the classic recipe of 1:1, that is, for 1 kg of fruit — 1 kg of sugar, and in my opinion, it was too sweet.
-Therefore, my mother was tasked with significantly reducing the sweetness level, which she successfully accomplished with the help of Gelfix.
+Therefore, my mother was tasked with significantly reducing the sweetness level, which she successfully accomplished with the help of GelFix.

 There are different types:

-Gelfix 1:1 (for 1 kg of fruit and 1 kg of sugar)
+GelFix 1:1 (for 1 kg of fruit and 1 kg of sugar)

-Gelfix 2:1 (for 1 kg of fruit and 500 g of sugar)
+GelFix 2:1 (for 1 kg of fruit and 500 g of sugar)

-Gelfix 3:1 (for 1 kg of fruit and 300 g of sugar)
+GelFix 3:1 (for 1 kg of fruit and 300 g of sugar)

-What is Gelfix anyway?
+What exactly is GelFix?

 Желфікс

-The main advantage of Gelfix is that it allows you to make jam in just a few minutes while preserving the natural taste, aroma, and color of the fruits and berries.
+The main advantage of GelFix is that it allows you to make jam in just a few minutes while preserving the natural taste, aroma, and color of the fruits and berries.
 Additionally, thanks to pectin, you can use significantly less sugar than in traditional recipes, resulting in a thick and tasty jam with a good consistency.

 We need: